 Imagine a regular morning: You start your day with a cup of coffee, slip into your comfortable cotton shirt and make yourself some delicious muesli with lots of fresh fruit and nuts.
 You would have to do without all of this if it weren't for those important little helpers - our wild bees.
 More than 550 different species of wild bees are known in Germany but more than half of them are on the Red List or have already become extinct.
 Consequences are devastating: wild bees significantly contribute to the diversity of our ecosystem.
 However, the "wild sisters" of our well-known honey bees are often rather unknown creatures.
 Hence, raising awareness about the many challenges they face is of utmost importance.

 In this project, we are developing an intelligent application for classroom settings, which shows the great importance of wild bees for our ecosystem with a game-based approach.
 Our goal is to develop a cross-platform mobile application to increase sustainable awareness about the protection of wild bees.
-The application includes (1) a set of interactions possibilities for the user, e.g., exploring the environment with a specific wild bee character or discovering information by meeting other characters, and (2) mini games related to real-world activities.
-These are embedded in project workshops and thus enable the user to experience the consequences of real-world actions in the virtual space.
-Machine learning algorithms ensure a user-adaptive system behavior.
+The current prototype includes six levels with different mini games related to topics such as biodiversity, nesting places, feeding habits or enemies, which also relate to real-world activities.
+These are embedded in project workshops and enable the user to transfer the virtual information into environmental actions.

 The application starts with a grid (4 x 3) consisting of 11 different wild bee species and a honey bee character.
 Each character’s name emerges from the given latin name of the species and involves both male and female wild bees.
-The design process of our first characters Mia, Terris, Mani, Coelia, Chilli and Hirti has already been completed.
+The design process of the characters for our first prototype – Mia, Terris, Mani, Coelia, Chilli and Hirti – has already been completed.
 Further characters are currently in preparation.

 - Theodosius Florentini Schule